swissspidy/performant-translations/README.md

 that localized WordPress sites load significantly slower than a site without translations.

 With this plugin's new approach to localization, this overhead is massively reduced, making your site fast again.

+If your site is using a language other than English (US), you should see immediate speed improvements simply by activating this plugin.

 The primary purpose of this plugin is to allow broader testing of these enhancements, for which the goal is to eventually land in WordPress core.